Clustered/Stacked Filled Bar Graph Generator

 I wanted a scriptable bar graph generator for my PhD thesis that supported stacked and clustered bars, but couldn't find one that played well with latex and had all the features I wanted, so I built my own.
 I followed the scheme of Graham Williams' barchart shell script to have gnuplot produce fig output and then mangle it to fill in the bars.
 I added support for more than just two or three clustered datasets and support for stacked bars, as well as automatic averaging and other features.

 The script is bargraph.pl, released under the GPL.
+A package that includes the script and samples is also available.

 Features: